almostearthling/when-command/README.md

 Please note that whenever a command line option is given, the applet will not "stay resident" if there is no previously running instance.
 On the other side, if the user invokes the applet when already running, the new instance will bail out with an error.

-### Installation requirements and Directory structure
+### Installation requirements and directory structure

 For the applet to function and before unpacking it to the destination directory, make sure that *Python 3.x*,  *PyGObject* for *Python 3.x* and the `xprintidle` utility are installed.
 Optionally, to enable file and directory monitoring, the `pyinotify` package can be installed.
 For example, not all of these are installed by default on Ubuntu: in this case the following commands can be used.